Fearplay/google-daily-trends/docs/README.md

 * If you find any issue, please don't hesitate to report it via [Issues](https://github.com/Fearplay/google-daily-trends/issues)
-* If you have an idea to improve this game, please don't hesitate to create pull request via [Pull requests](https://github.com/Fearplay/google-daily-trends/pulls)
+* If you have an idea to improve this app, please don't hesitate to create pull request via [Pull requests](https://github.com/Fearplay/google-daily-trends/pulls)
 * Thanks to all :green_heart: